Skip to content

 Purpose

-Scans all Power Platform environments daily using the Bots API to discover AI agents.
+Scans all Power Platform environments daily, discovering AI agents by querying each environment's Dataverse bot table.
 Creates or updates agent inventory records using an alternate-key upsert.
 Agents discovered in Zone 3 environments without prior registration are automatically quarantined.

 Trigger